CEV INTEGRAL APPRAISERS FOUNDATION

 (f) action to be taken in case of malicious or false complaints;

 (g) maintenance of a register of grievances made and resolutions arrived at; and

 (h) periodic review of the Grievance Redressal Mechanism.

-Our Grievance Redressal Policy explains how valuer member or any person who has engaged the services of the concerned valuer members of the Organisation or any other person or class of persons as may be provided by the Governing Board can voice their complaints in a constructive way.
-Grievance Redressal Committee and Governing Body should know everything that annoys or hinders their curriculum, so that they can resolve it as quickly as possible.
-It shall be ensuring that a fair grievance procedure to be heard and avoid conflicts.
+Our Grievance Redressal Policy explains how members can voice their complaints in a constructive way.
+Grievance Redressal Committee and Governing Body should know everything that annoys members or hinders their curriculum, so they can resolve it as quickly as possible.
+Members should be able to follow a fair grievance procedure to be heard and avoid conflicts.

-The purpose of this organization is to encourage the aforesaid to communicate their grievances.
+The purpose of this organization is to encourage members to communicate their grievances.
 That way we can foster a supportive and pleasant workplace for everyone.